17 Sep. 2015

 - Collaborating with school staff, parents, FNMI officials and outside agencies to foster success for students.

 Four Directions, the First Nation, Metis, Inuit Graduation Coach Program Model was first implemented within the Keewatin Patricia District School Board (KPDSB) at Dryden High School in June of 2014 in anticipation of the 2014-15 school year.
-KPDSB, in partnership with the Ontario Ministry of Education, has expanded Four Directions to include Beaver Brae Secondary School for the 2015-16 school year.
+KPDSB, in partnership with the Ontario Ministry of Education, has expanded Four Directions to include Beaver Brae Secondary School, Red Lake District High School, and Sioux North High School.